varunvd/CI-CD/README.md

 # CI-CD

-Automatic deployment for ease of developers
+Automatic deployment for ease of developers.